Name: Pamela Bjorklund

 College of St. Scholastica, Duluth MN

-Psychiatric-Mental Health Nurse Practitioner Track (PMHNP)/ Master's and DNP programs, including ethics in health care, DNP clinical project courses, leadership seminar, theorizing nursing practice, psychopharmacology, assessment and management of psychiatric disorders in adult clients, PMHNP preceptorship, theories of human development, and theoretical foundations of advanced practice psychiatric-mental health nursing.
+Psychiatric-Mental Health Nurse Practitioner Track (PMHNP) in the Doctor of Nursing Practice (DNP) program, including ethics in health care, DNP clinical project courses, theorizing nursing practice, psychopharmacology, assessment and management of psychiatric disorders in adult clients, PMHNP preceptorship, theories of human development, and theoretical foundations of advanced practice psychiatric-mental health nursing.

 2001 – Present